diofant/diofant/docs/tutorial/calculus.rst

     >>> limit(sin(x)/x, x, 0)
     1

-:func:`~diofant.series.limits.limit` should be used instead of :meth:`~diofant.core.basic.Basic.subs` whenever the point of evaluation is a singularity.
+:func:`~diofant.calculus.limits.limit` should be used instead of :meth:`~diofant.core.basic.Basic.subs` whenever the point of evaluation is a singularity.
 Even though Diofant has objects to represent `\infty`, using them for evaluation is not reliable because they do not keep track of things like